nries1/AutoShift/README.md

 ## How To Use It

-**To Automatically do you time,  follow these steps:**
+**To Automatically do your time,  follow these steps:**
 1. Go to [cybershift](https://nycdoe.cybershift.net/) (You don't have to, but please for everyone's sake use Chrome)
-2. Select the period of time corresponding to the current pay period.
-Do not select a period that includes days that you have already entered.
-I put in some protections against editing already entered time.
-But idk exactly how Cybershift handles changes to those "readonly" fields.
-So, to be safe just select days in the current pay period.
+2. Select the period of time corresponding to the *current* pay period.
 3. If you're using Chrome, copy the code from [doTime.js](https://github.com/nries1/AutoShift/blob/master/doTime.js).
-If you're using a Microsoft browser or a very old browser, copy the code from [doTime-oldBrowserSupport.js]
+If you're using a Microsoft browser or a very old browser, copy the code from [doTime-oldBrowserSupport.js](https://github.com/nries1/AutoShift/blob/master/doTime-oldBrowserSupport.js)
+4. In your Cybershift Bubblesheet window right click on the screen and select inspect
+5. In the developer console that appears, select "Console"
+6. In the console, paste in the code that you copied in step 3 and press enter.
+7. In the console paste in the following code: `doTime('09:00 AM', '11:30 AM', '12:30 PM', '04:59 PM');` and press enter.
+Feel free to edit the strings in the code to match your assigned schedule.
+They are in the following order: start time, lunch start, lunch end, end time.
+8. After you press enter you should see your bubble sheet populate with the correct times and code.
+9. Finally click Save Employee Records and your done :)